Concentration Invariance of Cyclic Species: Introduction

 \section{Introduction}

-It has been well established that the relative frequency of ring formation to intermolecular reaction increases with dilution.
-It was pointed out, on one hand, that the ring concentration is independent of the monomer concentration.
-This feature has been proven rigorously for the reversible difunctional system \cite{Kazumi}.
-In this paper we examine the irreversible polymerization \cite{Yuan} to prove that the concentration invariance of cyclic species is satisfied for the irreversible case also.
-The soundness of the result is confirmed through comparison with the recent experimental observation of the telechelic polystyrene by the Nagoya university group \cite{Kushida}.
+It is well established that the relative frequency of ring formation to intermolecular reaction increases with dilution.
+It was pointed out, on the other hand, that the ring concentration is independent of the monomer concentration\cite{Kazumi}, which has been proven rigorously for the reversible difunctional system.
+In this paper we investigate the irreversible polymerization\cite{Yuan} to examine whether the principle of the concentration invariance of cyclic species holds for the irreversible polymerization also.
+Prior to the examination, we assess the physical soundness of the underlying simulation equations through comparison with the recent experimental observation for the AA-type telechelic polystyrene carried out by the Nagoya university group \cite{Kushida}.